Brie and Prosciutto Tart

 - Meanwhile, in the same skillet, cook prosciutto over medium heat until slightly crisp.
 Remove to paper towels; drain.
 In a large bowl, whisk the eggs, milk and seasonings.
 Spoon spinach mixture into crust; pour egg mixture over top.
 Top with prosciutto and cheese.

-- Bake 30-35 minutes or until a knife inserted near the center comes out clean.
+- Bake 30-35 minutes or until a knife inserted in the center comes out clean.
 Sprinkle with thyme.
 Serve warm.
-Yield: 12 servings.

 Super Yummy !